kubermatic/docs/content/kubermatic/v2.21/tutorials-howtos/metering/_index.en.md

 Data used to aggregate the report are stored in a prometheus instance dedicated to metering.
 It will delete entries older than 90days.
 This metering prometheus instance collects data from user clusters via federation.
 Originally they are collected from kubelet and cAdvisor.
 Metrics used to aggregate to a report are as follows:

+ - machine_controller_machines_total
  - node_cpu_usage_seconds_total
  - machine_cpu_cores
  - machine_memory_bytes
  - node_memory_working_set_bytes
+ - container_cpu_usage_seconds_total
+ - container_memory_working_set_bytes

+Metrics are used to calculate an average value for the time period of the report.

+CPU values are converted to [milliCPU][k8s-meaning-of-cpu] Memory values are converted to [bytes][k8s-meaning-of-memory]

 ### Accessing Reports
 While the reports will be stored in your S3-bucket, they can also be accessed from the dashboard.